Modern Slavery Transparency Statement

 Responsibility for Implementation and Management of Our Modern Slavery Policies

-Our Ethics Committee, comprised of our General Counsel, our Vice President of Human Resources, and our Chief Financial Officer, is responsible for the implementation and management of our modern slavery policies.
+Our Ethics Committee, comprised of our Chief Legal Officer, our Chief Human Resources Officer, and our Chief Financial Officer, is responsible for the implementation and management of our modern slavery policies.
 Our Ethics Committee reports regularly to our Chief Executive Officer, and annually (or more often as the need may arise) to the Audit Committee of the NSF International Board of Directors.
 Kevan Lawlor, our President and Chief Executive Officer, signs our Modern Slavery Act Transparency Statement on behalf of our board, after approval by the board.
-There have been no changes in our structure since our 2018 statement.
+There have been no changes in our process since our 2019 statement.

 Policies Relating to Slavery and Human Trafficking

 In 2018, we revised our Code of Ethics to add our express prohibition against modern slavery and trafficking.
-Our Code also includes provisions expressly allowing freedom of association and collective bargaining. .
+Related, we added a modern slavery/trafficking “drop down item” as an option employees and others outside the enterprise can report on through our anonymous online ethics reporting “hotline.”
+The anonymous reporting procedure has remained available during the pandemic.
+Our Code of Ethics also includes provisions expressly allowing freedom of association and collective bargaining.
 Our Code of Ethics is available on our internal document control site and our intranet, and is available in seven languages.
 We distribute our Code of Ethics to our independent contractors, and we have made it a contractual obligation for independent contractors to comply with the Code of Ethics.
-We require suppliers and other parties to sign a "compliance with laws" provision into our purchasing agreements, which provision obligates such parties to, among other things, comply with NSF's Code of Ethics, and the anti- modern slavery and anti-trafficking provisions therein.
+We require suppliers to sign a "compliance with laws" provision into our purchasing agreements, which provision obligates such parties to, among other things, comply with NSF's Code of Ethics, and the anti- modern slavery and anti-trafficking provisions therein.
 We have posted our Code of Ethics to our main external websites.
 We are currently working to incorporate modern slavery into our Human Resources and purchasing policies and practices.

 Assessment of Modern Slavery Risk Within Our Supply Chain; Effectiveness And KPIs

-We are committed to performing supply chain risk mapping in the coming year, and to using such risk mapping to more specifically identify—and minimize—any actual risks.
-We will work with our purchasing, finance, and Human Resources Departments to perform our risk mapping, and to develop effectiveness measures and KPIs.
+Due to the impact of COVID-19, NSF’s was not able to complete the modern slavery risk-mapping activity we had planned for 2020.
+We adapted our activities to focus on the safety of our workforce, including our suppliers and contractors, including adopting COVID response plans and safety measures for all workers, including contractors.
+We are committed to performing supply chain risk mapping in 2021, and to using such risk mapping to more specifically identify—and minimize—actual risks.
+We will work with our purchasing, finance, and Human Resources departments to perform our risk mapping, and to develop effectiveness measures and KPIs.

 Due Diligence Processes

 NSF operates an independent, third-party whistleblowing hotline, which is intended primarily for our employees but is also available to any person who works within our supply chain, as well as to NSF clients, other external stakeholders, and any member of the public, all of whom can access the hotline through our Code of Ethics, which is posted on our main external websites.
 The hotline can be used to report any ethical, integrity, or compliance issue.
-In 2018, we added modern slavery and trafficking as a new hotline reporting subject.
-All reports received through our hotline are fully investigated by our Ethics Committee, which includes our CFO, our VP of HR, and our General Counsel.
+All reports received through our hotline are fully investigated by our Ethics Committee, which includes our CFO, our CHRO, and our CLO.
 The Ethics Committee reports regularly to our CEO and annually to the Audit Committee of the Board of Directors.

-All employees, as well as our Board of Directors (who approved the Code), are required to complete Code of Ethics training annually (led in person or by webinar by either our Legal Department or our Human Resources Department), and must have an acknowledgment form on file demonstrating they have read the Code of Ethics, understand it, have received training on it, and will comply with it.
-The Code expressly states that any violation of the Code, and any failure to report a suspected violation, may result in discipline up to an including termination.
+All employees, as well as our Board of Directors (who approved the Code of Ethics), are required to complete Code of Ethics training annually.
+The Code expressly states that any violation of the Code, and any failure to report a suspected violation, may result in discipline up to and including termination.
 Training on the Code of Ethics covers modern slavery and trafficking specifically, and employees are directed to report any suspected incident of modern slavery through our independent hotline.
+Our annual ethics has continued during the pandemic.

 Kevan P. Lawlor